Associate | Established: 2001 | Associate since 2012

 ONECCA-Togo is responsible for establishing an investigative and disciplinary (I&D) system for its members and its Discipline Commission, which is comprised of Council members, has been operational since 2013.
 ONECCA-Togo self-assessed its I&D system against the SMO 6 requirements and noted several areas that require improvements: the separation of investigative and disciplinary procedures, the inclusion of non-professional accountants in the disciplinary process, the implementation of its planned appeals mechanism (the National Discipline Commission) and investigative committee, as well as public interest communications and considerations.

-The institute indicates that its Council is proposing several activities to enhance alignment with the SMO 6 requirements, most notably the creation of a separate investigative committee and implementation of the appeals mechanism.
 ONECCA-Togo states that its founding legislation makes no reference to an investigation committee and therefore, its Council is exploring how it can address this matter.
 The institute explained that the appeals committee comprises seven members from six different institutions who no longer convene.
-Similarly, its Council is also considering how to move forward in reestablishing this mechanism.
-The institute is also planning to increase the public’s awareness of types of professional misconduct through more communications and intends to link its I&D system with its quality assurance (QA) review results by 2023—two years after the anticipated implementation of mandatory QA reviews for all members.
+In 2021, 3 members were sanctioned but ONECCA was not able to enforce the sanctions as the members fought the decision through the judicial system.
+The Council is also considering how to move forward in reestablishing this mechanism.

 While ONECCA-Togo has taken a notable first step in identifying areas in its I&D procedures that require improvements, the institute is now encouraged to outline the actions it will take to execute and implement the proposed and necessary changes within its Action Plan.
-Enforcement mechanisms that meet the SMO 6 best practices are foundational to public trust and confidence in the accountancy profession.
+Enforcement mechanisms that meet the SMO 6 best practices are important to public trust and confidence in the accountancy profession.
 The institute’s plans should include concrete timelines for their execution to enable the institute to track its progress against its plans and make strategic adjustments as needed.

 Current Status: Plan